alabecki/Strong-Equivalence-Solver/README.txt

 3.4 or higher, however, is recommended.
 The program can be opened in on the command-line in Windows or Linux machines.

-In the command line, go to the directory in which you have placed the folder containing the program and type:
+If Python 2 is not your default version of Python, go to the directory in which you have placed the folder containing the program and type in the command line:

 	python se_main.py

 If you have Anaconda installed on your computer you need only type “z_main.py”.

-If you also have Python 2 installed on your computer, you may need to write “python3.x” rather than “python”.
+If you also have Python 2 installed on your computer and are using Linus or OS, you may need to write “python3.x” rather than “python”

 You can also redirect files to the program on the command line and it will immediately output the models: